 kGraft - A project by SUSE for Live Patching of the Linux Kernel without rebooting server

 kGraft technology developed by SUSE mainly focuses on the live patching of the Linux Kernel particularly for the environments where shutting and rebooting a Linux server is not the preferred option.
 Consider the environment where 1000 servers are up and running but there comes an immediate bug or security fix to be made in all the servers.
-Existing solutions requires rebooting of the Linux Kernel after fixing but that also carries the risk of not coming up live again for some other reasons.
+Existing solutions require rebooting of the Linux Kernel after fixing but that also carries the risk of not coming up life again for some other reasons.
 That's where the live patching becomes handy.
 It allows quick response and leaving an actual update to a scheduled downtime window.

-kGraft does not require stopping the kernel not even for short time periods unlike other technologies. kGraft patch can be built from C source directly without the need for object code manipulation. kGraft consists of very small amount of code thanks to utilizing other existing Linux technologies.
+kGraft does not require stopping the kernel not even for short time periods, unlike other technologies. kGraft patch can be built from C source directly without the need for object code manipulation. kGraft consists of a very small amount of code thanks to utilizing other existing Linux technologies.
 However, there are some limitations of kGraft as well. kGraft is designed for fixing critical bugs only and particularly for simple changes.
 Changes in kernel data structure require special care depending on the size of the change. kGraft depends on a stable build environment and thus best suited for Linux distributions.